freedomofpress/securedrop-protocol/README.md

 # Next-Gen SecureDrop Research

-## Selling points
+## Highlights
  * All messages are equal
  * There are no accounts
  * Everything is end to end encrypted with one time symmetric keys
  * Source to journalist key agreement has forward secrecy
  * Zero explicit metadata on the server; there are implicit metadata such as access patterns to the API
- * Key isolation: each key is used only for a cryptographic purpose: signing, encryption, NIZK
+ * Key isolation: each key is used only for a cryptographic purpose: signing, encryption, message fetching

 ## Config
 In `commons.py` there are the following configuration values which are global for all components, even though of course not everybody need all of them.